IzaanQaiser/speed-threads/documentation/known-issues.md

 6. animate spreadsheets window popup + messages
 7. conversation history should be specific to the post that is being analysed
 8. function not defined error in chrome extension page
+9. show scrollbar anytime we scroll, dont hide when scroll is exhausted